badsectorlabs/ludus/docs/docs/administration/security.md

 Ludus makes conscious tradeoffs between security and usability.
 Ludus is designed for individual or team use, and not to be shared with untrusted users.

-## Passwords
+## Passwords/Tokens

-In order to allow admins to impersonate users (act on their behalf), user Proxmox passwords are stored in plain text and are readable by the `ludus` user.
+In order to allow admins to impersonate users (act on their behalf), user Proxmox tokens are stored encrypted in the database and are readable by the `ludus` user.
 Malicious users could deploy custom Ansible roles to read other user's Proxmox credentials.

 Simple passwords (often literally `password`) are used throughout Ludus virtual machines.
 Ludus VMs are meant for testing and not serious infrastructure deployment.